 With the global construction industry accounting for 38% of global emissions this objective comes as no surprise, thankfully, our industry continues to make major steps towards an ‘zero emission’ future with low/zero emission equipment from diggers to lighting towers.
 Major change is upon us....

-With all major rental companies heavily investing in new ‘low/zero emission’ technology this will lead the way for more manufactures to invest into R & D creating lower cost sustainable alternatives which will in-turn benefit every rental provider and more importantly our climate issues.
+With all major rental companies heavily investing in new ‘low/zero carbon emission’ technology this will lead the way for more manufactures to invest into R & D creating lower cost sustainable alternatives which will in-turn benefit every rental provider and more importantly our climate issues.

 There are many ways to begin your journey into a low/zero emission future, we at Trime are committed and have a 2025 goal for our full Lighting Tower range to be 100% emission free.
 From plug-in, hybrid to solar power we can provide an option that works for your application, Our X-ECO Hybrid Lithium Lighting Tower produces a staggeringly low 63kg of Co2 per month!
 And with this decreasing by 90% to 6.3kg by switching to HVO fuel this would remove your reliance on red diesel and in return drastically lower the emission count.